lerwickbrianw/Project2/README.md

 - Task - create products table - Complete
 - Task - create product category table - hold for later if there is time.
 - Task - show Edit and Delete options only if store owner is signed in
-- Task - add order button to create orders table entry
+- Task - add order button to create orders table entry - Complete
+- Task - add route to ordersController to create new order. - Complete

 ### 4. User Story Four

 Order show page -As a Beaver Wood Carvers customer, I would like to be able to see the item I have added to my order so that I can be sure that I am ordering exactly what I want.

 - Task - create orders table - Complete
-- Task - Create ordersController.js
+- Task - Create ordersController.js - In process
-- Task - create orders show.ejs
+- Task - create orders show.ejs - in process
+- Task - On create order page, open Custom Message field if Customized box is checked - add script link to separate .js file

 ### 5. User Story Five